 All other students are welcome to apply as Study Abroad Students.

-Study Abroad students either continue to pay their usual home university tuition fees, come to SOAS via a Study Abroad provider or are welcome to enrol directly.
+Study Abroad students can be sponsored by their home institution, come to SOAS via a Study Abroad provider or are welcome to enrol directly.
 Nominated exchange students are not charged SOAS tuition fees.
 Please see our website for more information about Fees & Expenses.

 Information for dual nationality students (EU and Overseas):